tompaana/my-2-bits/SlidingPanelSample/README.md

 ```

 ...and the bitmap is then animated instead of the layout - `fullscreenPanel` is
 hidden and `fullscreenPanelSnapshot` is shown instead.
+After the animation is
+complete, the snapshots are hidden and the actual layout shown again.

 As said, this trick is only needed in Silverlight as the performance is superb
 in Universal apps, when animating the layout regardless of its complexity.